Cinula/bite-me/README.md

 # Bite Me - Restaurant Booking System

 A modern, full-featured restaurant booking and management system built with Django.
-This application allows customers to make table reservations, view menus, and contact the restaurant, while providing staff with comprehensive management tools.
+This application allows customers to make table reservations, view menus, and contact the restaurant while providing staff with comprehensive management tools.

 ## Features